smash8tap/Notes/THM_writeups/Ninja_Skills/README.md

 ## Question 2

-Now we have find the file which contains an ip address `while read file; do grep -HP "(\d+\.){3}\d+" $file ; done < file_l.txt`
+Now we have to find the file which contains an ip address

+`while read file; do grep -HP "(\d+\.){3}\d+" $file ; done < file_l.txt`

 ![](./images/2021-02-05_14-43.png)

 > Command Breakdown